Flash memory firmware competency center

 Firmware Performance Optimization

-The ODC assisted in the development of advanced encryption technology embedded into “tamper-proof” WORM-enabled SD cards built on the TrustedFlashTM platform with integrated digital rights management capabilities.
+The ODC assisted in the development of an advanced encryption technology embedded into “tamper-proof” WORM-enabled SD cards built on the TrustedFlashTM platform with integrated digital rights management capabilities.
 Japan’s Police were among the early adopters of the technology.

 Softeq’s experts helped develop the Viewer — an advanced tool for card model behavior visualization.
 It is used by multiple firmware engineers of the client's staff, as well as the ODC itself.
 The expertise of building this tool is utilized to develop analogous applications for other Flash-products.

-C, C++, Assembly languages, VHDL, Verilog
+Programming languages: C, C++, Assembly languages, VHDL, Verilog

 Architectures: ARM, ARC, IA-32, Intel® 64, DSP, FPGA